AntaresSimulatorTeam/Antares_Simulator/docs/optimisation/02-thermal-heuristic.md

 ### Accurate mode

 #### Step 1: first problem resolution
 The accurate mode aims at taking into account integer variables in both resolutions of the optimisation problem (steps 1 and 3), but considering them as continuous variables in step 1, and fixing them as parameters in step 3.
-Contrary to the fast mode, constraints (17) to (23) of the [optimisation problem formulation](01-modeling.md) are taken into account in both resolutions, but the integer variables \\(M_\theta\\) are considered continuous.
+Contrary to the fast mode, constraints (17) to (23) of the [optimisation problem formulation](01-modeling.md) are taken into account in both resolutions, as well as the start-up and fixed costs in the objective function, but the integer variables \\(M_\theta\\) are considered continuous.

 The first resolution of the problem is then run.
 As an output, the integer NODU for each thermal cluster is calculed by rounding up the continuous NODUs which are the output of this resolution: \\(M_{\theta,t}^{guide}=ceil(M_{\theta,t}^{optim1})\\).
 The variables counting the number of units being started-up or shut-down at any time step \\(M_{\theta,t}^{+}\\) and \\(M_{\theta,t}^{-}\\) are also calculated at that stage.